Skip to content

 A note on cheaper alternatives

-Wi-Fi-only smart bulbs (like generic brands from Amazon) are significantly cheaper than Hue — but aggregated reviews consistently report connection issues, slow response times, and random disconnects that defeat the purpose of automation.
+Wi-Fi-only smart bulbs (like generic brands from Amazon) are significantly cheaper than Hue — but detailed reviews consistently report connection issues, slow response times, and random disconnects that defeat the purpose of automation.
 If your goal is to actually follow a circadian schedule, the reliability of the Hue system is usually worth the price difference.
 If you're just experimenting to see if smart lighting helps your sleep, a cheap Wi-Fi bulb is a valid starting point — just know the experience will be frustrating.

 Frequently asked